muj225/muj225.github.io/index.md

 What's up? hey\|you

 I am a senior at lehigh graduating in May 2025.
-I'm studying Statistics and Finance and am!
+I'm studying Statistics and Finance and am heading into banking at Deutsche Bank.
+I'm very interested in the commodities, technology and industrials industries!